ncatlab/nlab-content/pages/6/2/3/8/8326/content.md

 ###### &#201;tal&#233;

-Continuing the process, we posit a furrther opposition of moments lifting the previous ones.
+Continuing the process, we posit a further opposition of moments lifting the previous ones.

 $$
   \array{